cage-paper-artifact/cage-vldb/README.md

-# CAGE (Containerized And Generic Execution) artifact eval

-## About the cluster we are providing for artifact eval

-This Spark cluster deployed using Azure HDInsight with vanilla Spark 3.0.0.
-It has 4 nodes in addition to this head node.

-On each of the nodes, we installed Docker.
-We also provisioned all of our Docker repo keys (our container images/container regsistry are only accessible from within this vnet by company security policy that we cannot get around).

-To recreate this cluster, the Docker images for all of the experiments would need to be rebuilt and pushed to either a local or remote repo such as dockerhub (account required).
-The scripts would need to be modified to point to the new container repo, in addition to updating the IP addresses of the Spark nodes in all of our scripts.
-Also, all 20+ of the tables we used would need to be recreated.
+# Reproduciblity Instructions for "Containerized Execution of UDFs: An Experimental Evaluation"

+## Artifact Eval Setup

-To simplify this process and to focus on the experiments, we're providing access to our Spark cluster.
-Please feel free to poke around at anything and let us know if you have questions!
+To simplify setup, we're providing access to our Spark cluster.

-#### Where stuff is:
+Our experiments were performed on a vanilla Spark 3.0 cluster with 2 head and 4 worker nodes (provisioned by HDInsight), each with Intel®Xeon®Platinum 8171M CPU @ 2.60GHz (8 Cores), 64GB RAM, and Python 3.7.
+Each of the 4 worker nodes had 1 executor each, with 3 cores (tasks) and 40288mb RAM.

+In our cluster, we built ~50+ Docker images for the experiments, pushed to an internal-only repo (built with the provided `build.sh` file).
+Most our scripts point specifically to our container repo and contain all of the IP addresses of the Spark nodes (and would need to be modified with new IPs/repo address if run elsewhere).
+We have pre-loaded 20+ Spark tables with publicly available and random data specified in the paper, also available to be accessed within the cluster (see below).

+#### In the cluster:
-* You can see the node IPs by running `echo $SPARK_HOSTS`, and can ssh into them by IP (ex: `ssh REDACT`)
+* You can see the node IPs by running `echo $SPARK_HOSTS`, and can ssh into them by IP to poke around
 * You can view all of the pre-loaded tables/data stored as parquet with: `hdfs dfs -ls /apps/spark/warehouse/`, ex: `hdfs dfs -ls -h /apps/spark/warehouse/alphabet10m`.
 * This cluster follows Hortonworks-styple install (HDP), so binaries/Spark files are at : `/usr/hdp/current/...`
 * And configs are at: `/etc/spark3/conf/...`